groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Excel Spreadsheet (.xls) represents Excel Binary File Format.
+Represents an Excel Spreadsheet (.xls), which represents the Excel Binary File Format.
 Such files can be created by Microsoft Excel as well as other similar spreadsheet programs such as OpenOffice Calc or Apple Numbers.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xls